-Troubleshooting hub
+Troubleshooting

 Robinhood Predictions Troubleshooting

-Two common Robinhood Predictions panics: a trade row that seems to have vanished from history, and losing money on a prediction that was actually correct.
+Two common Robinhood panics: a trade row that seems to have vanished from history, and losing money on a prediction that was actually correct.
 Both usually come from the same place: prediction markets work differently from stocks, and Robinhood's UI was built for stocks first.

 Open positions